On April 17, 2019 Elon University celebrated its 4 annual National Biomechanics Day at Elon University.

 Broadly, biomechanics is the study of life using the tools of physics or mechanics.
 This general definition is often applied to the study of human movement and in understanding how injury can affect movement performance.

-This annual event will continue to serve the community by providing an engaged opportunity to learn about biomechanics.
+Next year Elon will mark its 5th annual National Biomechanics Day.
+This event will continue to serve the community by providing an engaged opportunity to learn about biomechanics.